spackows/WEAVESPHERE-2022-MURAL-IBM-Watson/README.md

 1. Register for an IBM Cloud account
 2. Create an instance of IBM Cloud Pak for Data as a Service

-You can accomplish both of these things in one step here: https://dataplatform.cloud.ibm.com/registration/stepone?audience=wdp
+You can accomplish both of these things in one step here:<br/>https://dataplatform.cloud.ibm.com/registration/stepone?audience=wdp

 See also:
 - [IBM Cloud account](https://cloud.ibm.com)